THE HERITAGE OF BLACKROCK

 The Sundial has become a symbol of Blackrock as well as being a focal point for the centre of the village and the promenade.
 The bronze sculpture “Aisling” is by local artist Tanya Elliott Nyegaard.
 Instructions on how the Sundial works are located in the raised rose bed nearby.

 5. The Pavilion Ballroom

 Like all popular seaside resorts in Ireland in the 1950s and 1960s, Blackrock had is own dance hall.
-The Pavilion played host to all the Irish showbands as well and many visiting British pop stars of the ’50s and ’60s.
+The Pavilion played host to all the Irish showbands as well and many visiting British pop stars of the 1950s and 1960s.
 These included Joe Dolan and the Drifters, Dickie Rock and the Miami, Brendan Boyer and the Royal, Marty Wilde, Adam Faith, Billy Fury, The Searchers, and the list goes on.
-By the early 1980s the dance hall era had ended and the Pavilion was eventually demolished in 2002 to be replaced by a block of apartment buildings.
+By the early 1980s the dance hall era had ended and the Pavilion was eventually demolished in 2002 to be replaced by residential buildings.

 6. The Boathouse

-The original Blackrock lifeboat boathouse was located close to the southern end of the promenade, and was built in 1859 – one year after the “Mary Stoddart” disaster in Dundalk Bay (see heritage point no. 14).
+The original Blackrock lifeboat boathouse was located close to the southern end of the promenade (where the Cahir Linn apartments now stand), and was built in 1859 – one year after the “Mary Stoddart” disaster in Dundalk Bay (see heritage point no. 14).
 In 1900 a new boathouse was built close to the Fane estuary in order to reduce launch times.
 The Blackrock lifeboat service ceased in 1935, and the boathouse fell into disuse.
 The foreshore just to the north of the boathouse is an important wildlife habitat, especially noted for its coastal flora, and can be accessed from the southern end of the promenade.